SFDO-Community-Sprints/Agentforce-Community-Prompts/README.md

 ## **How to Contribute:**

 * Way 1\.
-Continue to add real-life questions to spur use case ideation
+Continue to add real-life questions to the [Sample Prompts Library](https://github.com/SFDO-Community-Sprints/Agentforce-Community-Prompts/wiki/Sample-Prompts-Library) to spur use case ideation
 * Way 2\.
 Create instructions for agent configuration based on a question

 ## **Project Resources and Documentation**